 Halo 5 is widely regarded as the hardest Halo ever created.
 It’s fast, flashy and full of unemployed adults who put their blood, sweat and tears into securing every win.

-To make matters worse, NZ servers were retired early on, meaning I had to play on American servers.
-Which meant near-unplayable lag.
+To make matters worse, NZ has notoriously bad internet when versing the rest of the world.
 But mumma didn’t raise no quitter - mumma raised a competitive freak.

 After grinding to become the #1 player in NZ, I went for the #1 spot in the world.
 After much wailing and gnashing of thumbsticks, I reached #4.
 Not too shabby, out of 15 million players.